US, EU sanction Nicaraguan officials ahead of 'sham' inauguration | DW | 10.01.2022

 Top officials with Nicaragua's military and telecommunications and mining sectors are among those targeted.
 The US said the measures are in response to President Daniel Ortega's "subjugation of democracy."

-The US Department of the Treasury on Monday announced it was imposing sanctions on and six Nicaraguan officials connected with the regime of President Daniel Ortega and Vice President Rosario Murillo.
+The US Department of the Treasury on Monday announced that it was imposing sanctions on six Nicaraguan officials connected with the regime of President Daniel Ortega and Vice President Rosario Murillo.

 The US announced the sanctions on Ortega and Murillo's inauguration day, following what the US described as "fraudulent elections orchestrated by their regime" in November.

-The measures were taken in conjunction with the European Union, which also adopted sanctions on Monday targeting two adult children of President Ortega, as well as Nicaragua's police force and electoral body.
+The measures were taken in conjunction with the European Union, which also adopted sanctions on Monday, targeting two adult children of Ortega's, as well as Nicaragua's police force and electoral body.

-Ortega's son and daughter, both working as presidential advisors, were among seven people targeted by Brussels for "serious human rights violations" and "undermining democracy," a European Council statement said.
+Ortega's son and daughter, both working as presidential advisers, were among seven people targeted by Brussels for "serious human rights violations" and "undermining democracy," a European Council statement said.

 "In concert with democracies in the international community, the United States will continue to call out the Ortega-Murillo regime's ongoing abuses and will deploy diplomatic and economic tools to support the restoration of democracy and respect for human rights in Nicaragua," US Secretary of State Antony Blinken said in a statement.